Naoghuman/Dream-Better-Worlds/README.md

 How To ...<a name="HowTo" />
 ---

-* [HowToRelease.md] shows the step by step procedure how to release in `Dream-Better-Worlds`.
+* [HowToRelease.md] shows the step-by-step instruction how to release in `Dream-Better-Worlds`.